kiringodhwani/RustCheatSheet/README.md

 // Define a vector with two `String` types, "Kirin" and "Godhwani" let vec_str = vec![String::from("Kirin"), String::from("Godhwani")];

-// Without using `&` to take a reference, the below errors: "cannot move out of index of `Vec<String>` ".
+// If we don't use `&` to take a reference, then the below errors: "cannot move out of index of `Vec<String>` ".
 // A move occurs because the value is a `String` type, which does not implement the `Copy` trait. let temp = &vec_str[0];		// HAVE to take a reference
 ```